-- Educators who work on item development must sign a confidentiality agreement that assures the security of the assessment content under development and the confidentiality of their work. - During test development: - All assessment content is stored securely. - NDE monitors test content developers. - All assessment content is stored securely. - Assessment content is reviewed by NDE staff before being transferred to the vendor. - Test content and forms are kept secure through the entire process of assessment development. - No outside personnel are involved in assessment development except those assigned by the NDE or the vendors.
+- Educators who work on item development must sign a confidentiality agreement that assures the security of the assessment content under development and the confidentiality of their work. - During test development: - NDE monitors test content developers. - Assessment content is reviewed by NDE staff before being transferred to the vendor. - Test content and forms are kept secure through the entire process of assessment development. - No outside personnel are involved in assessment development except those assigned by the NDE or the vendors.